rizz2pro/sendtostremio/README.md

 **HOW TO USE:**

-- Find something you want to add to your library on IMDb
+- Find something you want to add to your library on IMDb (You can use google too, and share the IMDb link from there.
+See the end of demo for that part.)
 - Select SHARE then select Send to Stremio app on the list.
 - Title is added to Stremio
 - Repeat